awguo2019/cs152sp22/README.md

 In order to analyze the models, we will create a classification model that should be able to distinguish between AI-written poems and human-written poems.
 We will have a dataset of AI-generated poems, and human-written; We will train the model, so it is able to learn which one is which.
 As part of our analysis, we will determine whether the fine-tuned GPT3 model can confuse the classification model to think that an AI-written poem was written by a human.

 #### Prompt-Design
 GPT-3 is unique from all of its predecessors thus far in its ability to accurately "react" to a prompt and predict what's likely to come next, all without fine-tuning towards some desired output.
 However, this power comes at a cost: small changes in the prompt fed to GPT-3 can drastically change the resulting outputs.
 Thus, our task for prompt-design was to come up with a prompt that could enable GPT-3 to create the "best" poems, in our case being the most human-like and least robotic.
-We explore the various prompts and modifications we looked into throughout our prompt-design process, and share sample GPT-3 outputs from these respective prompts (all with temperature = 1, top-p = .87, frequency penalty = 1.5, presence penalty = 1.25).
+We explore the various prompts and modifications we looked into throughout our prompt-design process, and share sample GPT-3 outputs from these respective prompts (all with temperature = 1, top-p = .87, frequency penalty = 1.5, presence penalty = 1.25, no cherry-picking!).

 We start with a basic prompt: "Write a free-verse poem."
-Here are 3 sample outputs:
+[Here are 3 sample outputs.](https://docs.google.com/document/d/1Pi11v6BpMl4L34GgjaGr31vrndXU2re3qbq_RkN3VxA/edit?usp=sharing)

-1:
-I am not a poet.
-I do not write in free-verse.
-This is not a poem.

-2:
-I wake up to another day.

-The sun shines in through the window.

-And I can't help but feel grateful.

-For all the good things in my life.

- even though there are some bad times too.
-  I know that overall, things are good.

- And I'm thankful for that today.

-3:
-The world is a beautiful place,
-The colors are so bright and true,
-And I feel so free and free,
-When I'm away from here.

-I can breathe in the fresh air,
-And feel the sun on my face,
-And I know that everything is going to be alright.
+Not terrible!
+But we can do better.
+Let's try increasing the 'quality' of the poem by specifying that it's critically-acclaimed (which has reported to be relatively successful from [this article](https://arr.am/2020/07/31/gpt-3-using-fiction-to-demonstrate-how-prompts-impact-output-quality/)).

+"Write a critically-acclaimed free-verse poem."
+[Here's the sample outputs.](https://docs.google.com/document/d/1gpApG-j5MSF9pHz03nZCIpBeHA9F6B7exPrCPHCnShQ/edit?usp=sharing)

+Okay, we definitely went a step in the wrong direction here.
+Two of the poems sound basically the exact same, and one of them isn't a new poem, but rather an excerpt from a pre-existing critically-acclaimed poem!
+We realized what GPT-3 needs here is a sense of direction, guiding it towards what it should be writing about.
+Thus, we included a subject and tone into the prompt, or what the poem is about, and the tone we want the poem to have.
+Here's our new prompt:

+"Write a critically-acclaimed {tone} poem on {subject}."
+[Here's the outputs, with tone = "wistful" and subject = "rain".](https://docs.google.com/document/d/1AbATDxcDGzbpYe7xzBApugB2tzPJOrXG1LDpZmqF6Gw/edit?usp=sharing)

+Now we're getting somewhere!
+The poems are far more descriptive.
+But we can still do better.
+We add one more addition to the prompt: a title, and an author.
+This includes many different properties: we find that the author we provide drastically changes the style of the output!
+Thus, we explore 3 more outputs, with the same subject and tone, but with three authors: Robert Hayden (made-up name), Lord Byron (famous romantic poet), and Maya Angelou (female BIPOC contemporary poet).
+[Here's the results.] (https://docs.google.com/document/d/1jr4V7qPSyV4YG6IstK4QqlDOOr4U4gBbBrR8uKqVWNc/edit?usp=sharing)

 ### Discussion